ygZhou02/Monte_Carlo_homework/readme.md

 This project is an implementation of monte carlo tree search on TicTacToe game.
 Via enough simulation, we draw to the conclusion that if both two players of a TicTacToe game are smart enough, the game will wind up with a draw with full certainty.
 The following parts of this document illustrate how this project implement a TicTacToe game and how to accomplish monte carlo tree search.
 Additional work such as $$\alpha$$-$$\beta$$ pruning will be done in a foreseeable future.
 To some extent this work may probably lay a foundation for AI based on Monte-Carlo method on more complicated games including Chinese Chess and Board Game Go.

+If you want to train an AI to play and see how it works, execute ```python  main.py```.
+Requirements mainly include numpy and pygame.

 ## Game settings

 The class TicTacToe maintains a TicTacToe game, serving functions of showing chessboard, making moves and judging whether the game end.
 If one player makes 3 pieces in a row (or column, diagonal), he/she will win the game.